mert-ozkul/pisces-p100-sx1302-hal/readme.md

 ## 🚀 Project Overview

-This **pisces-p100-sx1302-hal** repository adapts Semtech’s SX1302/SX1303 Hardware Abstraction Layer (HAL) library for the Pisces P100 platform.
-You’ll find modular components for both USB‑ and SPI‑based gateways, utilities for calibration and control, and example applications to get you up and running quickly.
+This **pisces-p100-sx1302-hal** repository adapts Semtech's SX1302/SX1303 Hardware Abstraction Layer (HAL) library for the Pisces P100 platform.
+Used for testing and may not work directly on pisces p100.
+If you are a software developer, you can develop your own firmware based on this.
+If you don't want to bother, you can contact me.

 Key components: